Characters from Anime and Manga that are just that... totally... awesome.

 His appearance was the perfect example of averted Diminishing Villain Threat.
 Being the Big Bad of the second big arc, from what seems like right at the beginning of the story, he was ripe for being underwhelming after so long a time.
 Right up until he starts disintegrating walls, and you remember that this is the guy who basically KILLED the main character twice before.

 Brook.
 From the sheer randomness of his introduction ("okay, Franky just joined the crew, and Robin and Usopp just rejoined it.
-What's going to happen next?" (a week or two later) "A finely-dressed skeleton with an afro joins the crew?!") to his tragic backstory (which expanded on a backstory which had previously been told), along with his humourous antics, his brilliant interactions with the crew, his awesome laugh, his theme song which managed to combine Crowning Music of Awesome and Tear Jerker into one catchy musical number, and his involvement in the arc he was introduced in, Brook quickly became one of this troper's favourite characters.
+What's going to happen next?" (a week or two later) "A finely-dressed skeleton with an afro joins the crew?!") to his tragic backstory (which expanded on a backstory which had previously been told), along with his humourous antics, his brilliant interactions with the crew, his awesome laugh, his theme song which managed to combine Awesome Music and Tear Jerker into one catchy musical number.

 Speaking of Wierdos, Franky himself has to be one of the most unbelievably awesome characters ever invented.
 He's a cola powered Cyborg built out of pieces from a junkyard.
 He has a blue pompadour, the forearms of Pop-eye the Sailor, the chin of Bruce Campbell, wears a Hawaiian shirt and speedo at all times, cries Manly Tears at the drop of a hat, plays acoustic guitar ballads, and according to Word Of God is based on Ace Ventura.

 Vivi.
-I don't care if she's a princess, damn it, she SHOULD have stayed with the crew!
+Even though she's a princess, damn it, she SHOULD have stayed with the crew!

 Mr. 2/Bon Kurei.
 Introduced as one of those characters where you think, "Aw man, this one's a sissy, and they'll just use his Camp Gay for a joke."
 Then you find out that he's a shape shifter and can impersonate the king, maybe the most useful power of all of Baroque Works.
 THEN he fights Sanji, and almost murders him...using SWAN SHOES.
 What do you mean, that's not awesome?
 So now he's not only a clown and Camp Gay, but you can RESPECT him as a villain.
 But how does it all end?
 With a giant Heel Face Turn where he sacrifices himself so Luffy can go on because of the one moment of friendship they shared before they figured out they were on opposite sides.
 And he sacrifices himself TWICE.